FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 print(df.shape, 'After')
 ```

-We could have replaced the missing values with averages based on other listings, but this could influence the integrity of the data, and as we had sufficient data, decided to rather discard them instead, and collect them on a separate page without any calculations, to manually brows, just in case the unicorn was hidden there.
+We could have replaced the missing values with averages based on other listings, but this could influence the integrity of the data, and as we had sufficient data, decided to rather discard them instead, and collect them on a separate page without any calculations, to manually browse, just in case the unicorn was hidden there.

 ### After Cleaning
-The data is best split into different data sets as the normalizing of data is subjectively different.
+The data is best split into different data sets as the normalizing of rental vs sales data is subjectively different.

 ```python
 rent_df = df[df['Type'] == 'to-rent']